The District’s foam ban took effect on January 1, 2016.

 Business or organizations that sell or provide food are subject to the requirements of the law.
 Examples of regulated entities include, but are not limited to, restaurants, carryouts, cafes, delis, grocery stores, bars, cafeterias, and food trucks.
 Other examples include companies that provide free coffee to clients, non-profit organizations that host a breakfast and provide food for attendees, and churches that offer coffee to parishioners after a service.

-Compliant alternatives are readily available for purchase and are often made of recyclable or compostable materials.
 You can most likely purchase compliant products wherever you currently purchase food service ware.
-Ask your supplier about non-foam alternatives or view DOEE’s list of vendors that sell compliant products, attached below.
+Ask your supplier about compostable or recyclable products or view DOEE’s list of vendors that sell compliant products, attached below.